lucsmachado/scc0218/README.md

 # SCC0218 - Advanced Algorithms and Applications
-Problems solved in C++ for my Algorithms class.
+Problems solved by algorithms using differente paradigms.
+Implementations in C++.